Chapter 8 Section F : People with mental health conditions who have alcohol and other drug issues

 - the person does not have capacity to make decisions about their substance use and personal welfare primarily because of their dependence on the substance; and

 - care, treatment or control of the person is necessary to protect the person from serious harm, and

 - the person is likely to benefit from treatment for his or her substance dependence but has refused treatment, and

 - no other appropriate and less restrictive means for dealing with the person are reasonably available.

 The accredited medical practitioner can also take into account any serious harm that may occur to children in the care of the person, or other dependants.

-A magistrate must review a dependency certificate as soon as practicable after it is issued.
+A visiting magistrate to the hospital must review a Dependency Certificate as soon as practicable after it is issued.